Music education in the U.S. needs reform to stay relevant, effective, and sustainable.

 Here is a 2-page printout summarizing the studies, research, and literature which supports creation of alternative music classes.
-Print it and give it to your administrators as you advocate for creating a different music class. https://drive.google.com/file/d/1RK0OmM8kjO8trj3JkPaVM75qvLbtGK5X/view?usp=drive_link
+Print it and give it to your administrators as you advocate for creating or offering different music class. https://drive.google.com/file/d/1RK0OmM8kjO8trj3JkPaVM75qvLbtGK5X/view?usp=drive_link

-Here is a link to a review of literature from my Masters in Music Education capstone project. https://drive.google.com/file/d/1TopjfUk_tln8O5Zbc4wQwHF3mGiFcdDF/view?usp=drive_link
+Here is a link to a review of the literature below: https://drive.google.com/file/d/1TopjfUk_tln8O5Zbc4wQwHF3mGiFcdDF/view?usp=drive_link

 Scholarly Resources Advocating for Music Education Reform